About Us

 Carly Maitlin (Research Assistant at Columbia University)

-Maya Massing Schaffer (Ph.D. in clinical psychology at UNC-Chapel Hill; graduate mentor: Mitch Prinstein)
+Maya Massing Schaffer (Ph.D. in clinical psychology from UNC-Chapel Hill; graduate mentor: Mitch Prinstein)

-Bridget Nestor (Ph.D. in clinical psychology at Vanderbilt University; graduate mentor: Judy Garber)
+Bridget Nestor (Ph.D. in clinical psychology from Vanderbilt University; graduate mentor: Judy Garber)

 Christina Sanzari (Ph.D. student in clinical psychology at SUNY Albany; graduate mentor: Julie Hormes)

-Katie Scopelliti (Psy.D. student in clinical psychology at George Washington University)
+Katie Scopelliti (Psy.D. in clinical psychology from George Washington University)

 Ana Sheehan (Ph.D. student in clinical psychology at University of Delaware; graduate mentor: Naomi Sadeh)